romshark/webwire-go/README.md

 // Send a cancelable request to the server with a 1 second deadline
-// will block the goroutine for 1 second at max reply, err := client.Request(timedCtx, "", wwr.Payload(
+// will block the goroutine for 1 second at max reply, err := client.Request(timedCtx, nil, wwr.Payload(
   wwr.EncodingUtf8,
   []byte("hurry up!"),
 ))